UXlySoftware/1shot-telegram-bot/README.md

 # 1Shot Telegram Bot Demo

-This is a simple Telegram bot that shows how to implement a conversation flow which will call 1Shot to deploy an ERC20 token.
+This is a simple Telegram bot (built with [python-telegram-bot](https://python-telegram-bot.org/)) that shows how to implement a conversation flow which will call 1Shot to deploy an ERC20 token.

 ## 1. Register a Telegram Bot